 What is the status of COVID-19 at CCAD/in Columbus?

-CCAD will provide a biweekly update regarding the number of active, positive cases identified on campus.
-Those updates will be provided on Wednesdays and will cover the two-week time period following the previous notification.
+CCAD provides a biweekly update regarding the number of active, positive cases identified on campus.
+Those updates are provided on Wednesdays and cover the two-week time period following the previous notification.
 The number of cases reported at any time represent individuals in the CCAD community who have: